dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 ..

     Events are facts happening in the domain.
-There’s no implicit filter on the source: in fact, they can happen for different reasons:
+There's no implicit filter on the source: in fact, they can happen for different reasons:
     - they might be the consequence of some User Initiated Action,
     - they might be coming from some external system,
     - they might be the result of time passing,